pkimpel/retro-205/software/Demos/README.txt

     you stop the program.
 It would take months of continuous running to overflow the 7-digit output field capacity.

+B205PrimeNumber-Table--Decoded.pt
+    Disassembly of the paper-tape image in B205PrimeNumber-Table.pt with annotations added.

 Fast-Drum-Zero.card
     Card-image copy of a program found pasted in the back of Donald Knuth's Burroughs 205 Central Computer Handbook, as donated to the